e-Spirit/fsxa-pwa/docs/components/FSXABaseLayout.md

 class LayoutComponent extends FSXABaseLayout {}
 ```

-If you want to have type support for you data attribute you can provide an interface and pass it as an generic like here the `Data` interface.
+If you want to have type support for you data attribute you can provide an interface and pass it as a generic like the `Data` interface in the example.

 ```tsx
 @Component
 class LayoutComponent extends FSXABaseLayout<Data> {}
 ```

-If you want additionally type support for your meta, you can pass a second interface.
+If you want additionally type support for your meta attribute, you can pass a second interface.

 ```tsx
 @Component
 class LayoutComponent extends FSXABaseLayout<Data, Meta> {}
 ```

-Note: If you only want type support for your meta and not the data you have to pass and empty interface `{}` as the data generic.
+Note: If you only want type support for your meta attribute and not the data you have to pass an empty interface `{}` as the data generic.

 ## Properties

 ### `data` - Object

-Returns all available data information of the page.
+Returns all available data of the page.

 ### `meta` - Object